datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 nano .env
 ```

-Copy your thing id and token, and use /dev/ttyUSB0 as serial port.
+Copy your thing id and token, and use /dev/ttyUSB0 as a serial port (there are other serial ports on your raspberry pi you can try, such as ttyS0, ttyAM0).

 ![Change password](images/env_file.png)